Things You Probably Didn't Know About Social Security

 Why Are These Facts Important?

 Aside from being some tasty tidbits of trivia, these facts display the often-unrealized importance of Social Security and the complications of the system.
 Unfortunately, receiving the benefits that this program offers can be much easier said than done, with roughly 3 out of 5 applicants being initially denied.
-At Disability Action Advocates, our Reno Social Security Disability lawyers can help take the guesswork out of your application and maximize your chances of securing the results you need.
+At Disability Action Advocates, our Reno Social Security Disability representatives can help take the guesswork out of your application and maximize your chances of securing the results you need.
 We have helped thousands.
 Call (888) 401-3920 or contact our office online today.